 Manage the challenges of working quickly and responsively to a timed brief

 Identify areas of potential in your exploratory or incomplete drawings

-Take home a sketchbook of a target of a hundred unique new drawings.
+Take home a target of a hundred unique new drawings.

 What level is the course and do I need any particular skills?

 This course is suitable for intermediate to advanced drawing students .
-You should have completed at least our Drawing 2 course (30 hours) or equivalent study, and feel comfortable using a variety of drawing materials, such as drawing inks, charcoal graphite and chalks.
+You should feel comfortable using a variety of drawing materials, such as drawing inks, charcoal graphite and chalks.
 Any additional media and techniques will be covered in class.

 How will I be taught, and will there be any work outside the class?